How much does it cost to join How’s My Driving?

 While telematics can aid you in route planning, live GPS and fuel reduction, it cannot tell

 you if your company drivers are:

 - In need of further specific driving CPD

 In cab cameras are great for obtaining confirmation and evidence once an incident has happened

 and will be really useful in your investigation into any incidents that are reported.
 The How’s

 My Driving? sticker scheme shouldn’t be used a tool to reprimand, but as an opportunity to

 address any issues, as well as praising positive and safe driving.

 You say you re-invest, where does the money go?

-A proportion of our profits are reinvested back into both national and international road safety projects,
+A proportion of our profits are reinvested back into national road safety projects,

 allowing us and you to fund a variety of wonderful initiatives to make the roads a safer space